Kareeeeem/abyad/README.md

 A Whitespace interpreter written in Python.
 Purely as an exercise as I have never written an interpreter.
 Abyad means white in Arabic.

+## Usage

+`abyad program.ws`

+There are some useless programs that you can generate with `generate_programs` which will land the tests folder.

 # Specification
 Copied from [here](http://compsoc.dur.ac.uk/whitespace/tutorial.html).